mshangiti/esem2019/README.md

 # What is this?
 This repo contains a replication package for the paper entitled ‘‘Why is Developing Machine Learning Applications Challenging?
-A Study on Stack Overflow Posts’’ published as part of the[2019 ESEM conference](http://eseiw2019.com/esem/).
+A Study on Stack Overflow Posts’’ published as part of the [2019 ESEM conference](http://eseiw2019.com/esem/).

 # What is included?
 The package consists of the following: